-The remainder of this manuscript is delineated as follows.
-In Section \ref{sec:related_work} we give a first overview of related work.
-Next, in Section \ref{sec:design} we describe the library's architecture: main structure and core functionalities.
-In Section \ref{sec:experiments}, we present a set of experiments alongside benchmark results with respect to a sub-set of the available environments.
-In Section \ref{sec:disc} we discuss the current development state and future directions.
+This manuscript is organized as follows.
+Section \ref{sec:related_work} provides a first overview of related work.
+Section \ref{sec:design} describes the library’s architecture, including its primary structure and core functionalities.
+Section \ref{sec:experiments} presents a set of performance experiments and baselines applicable to a subset of the available environments.
+Section \ref{sec:disc} discusses the current development status and outlines future directions.